How To Fly With Twin Infants

 “What’s the most important item to pack for my twins’ first plane ride?”

-If you’ve been following along, then you know my husband and I recently drove a ridiculous number of hours from Texas to Florida for the twins’ first vacation.
+If you’ve been following along, then you know in the Summer of 2018 my husband and I drove a ridiculous number of hours from Texas to Florida for the twins’ first vacation.
 And we shared all of the details you ever wanted to know about that road trip.
 Well, 2 weeks after that, we hopped on a plane and took the twins for their FIRST plane ride from Texas to San Diego for a second vacation!
 It was a ~3-hour flight from DFW to SAN.
 Before our trip, I researched and called on many other twin parents for travel advice.
-And now, I’m here to tell you everything I learned!!
+And now, I’m here to tell you everything I learned!

 What to pack for the airplane